syncfusion-content/wpf-docs/wpf/SfSchedule/views.md

 ---
 layout: post
 title: Views with WPF Scheduler | Syncfusion
-description: This section explains about the DayView, WeekView and WorkWeekView settings and that appearance customization for WPF Scheduler.
+description: This section explains about the  appearance customization of Day, Week and WorkWeek for WPF Scheduler.
 platform: wpf
 control: SfSchedule
 documentation: ug
 ---

 ## Views (DayView, WeekView and WorkWeekView)
-Scheduler provides the following different types of views in calendar those shared common properties to customize the calendar appearance.
+Scheduler provides the following different types of views.

-* Day
+* Day view
-* Week
+* Week view
-* WorkWeek
+* WorkWeek view

-By default, the current day will be visible in this views and default view is DayView in Scheduler control.
-Appointments on a specific day will be scheduled on the basis of their duration in the respective time slots.
+* Timeline View - Refer [scheduler timeline view]() documentation for more customization details.
+* Month View - Refer [scheduler month view]() documentation for more customization details.

+This topic covers customization of day, week and workweek views of the scheduler which shares common properties.

+N> This topic explains all customization using day view.
+But the same applies for week and workweek views also. if you want to make customization specific to views, then please refer [link](#change-the-settings-based-on-the-views-at-run-time)

 ## Header Date Format
-The default Header date format of the day view can be customized by using the [HeaderDateFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~HeaderDateFormat.html) property.
+The default header date format of the day view can be customized by using the [HeaderDateFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~HeaderDateFormat.html) property.

 {% tabs %}
 {% highlight xaml %}